Air travel tips for people with hearing loss

 Passed by Congress in 1986, the Air Carrier Access Act has specific benefits for those with hearing loss.
 It states, in part:

-Thanks to the ACAA, you have rights that will ensure a smoother travel experience:
+Thanks to the ACAA and ADA guidelines for hearing loss, you have rights that will ensure a smoother travel experience:

 You have the right to indicate your need for special services when booking your flight, either online or over the phone.
 When given a list of options, select “hearing loss or impairment.”
 This will begin the process of alerting the airlines of your needs, both preflight and during the flight.
 It will not only be noted on the passenger manifest, but gate agents and flight attendants will be notified as well.